Soup-o-Stat/Snosyashka/README.md

 ## Disclaimer

 This tool is intended for **educational purposes** only.
 Misuse of this script to send false reports or for harassment may be against legal and ethical guidelines.
-Use responsibly.**I am not responsible for your fucking actions.**
+Use responsibly.**I am not responsible for your actions.** If you're going to use this program for evil, then you're a complete fucker.

 # The bad guys should get punished!